-Leptin concentration in the blood is proportional to the amount of body fat, but fluctuate according to changes in calorie intake (decreased rapidly during fasting) and circadian rhythm with the lowest concentration at mid-afternoon and highest concentration after midnight (Park & Ahima, 2015).
+Leptin concentration in the blood is proportional to the amount of body fat, but fluctuates according to changes in calorie intake (decreased rapidly during fasting) and circadian rhythm with the lowest concentration at mid-afternoon and highest concentration after midnight (Park & Ahima, 2015).
+Activity of sympathetic nervous system decreases leptin levels, mainly via β3ARs (Caron et al., 2018).
 In obesity, circulating leptin levels are high, but fail to reduce weight gain (“leptin resistance”); also exogenous leptin administration does not reduce body fat content in obese individuals.
 High leptin levels predict worsening of metabolic syndrome independently of obesity.
 The cerebrospinal fluid-to-plasma ratio of leptin is decreased, suggesting reduced leptin transport across the blood-brain barrier.
 In preclinical models of obesity, intrathecal leptin administration directly to the cerebrospinal fluid reduces food intake.
 Injection of [68Ga]leptin into the lumbar space of baboons proved that intrathecal administration of leptin can reach the hypothalamus in therapeutic concentrations (McCarthy et al., 2002).

 Leptin modulates innate and adaptive immune functions by stimulating neutrophil chemotaxis, promoting macrophage phagocytosis, and stimulating production of pro-inflammatory cytokines, such as IL-6, IL-12, and TNF-α.
 Leptin may contribute to the development of autoimmune diseases: for example, leptin treatment potentiates the EAE animal model of multiple sclerosis.
 Low levels of leptin in malnourished individuals may contribute to increased risk of infections and insufficient cell-mediated immune functions.